gao-hongnan/omniverse/_sources/influential/low_rank_adaptation/02_concept.md

      \mathbf{y} &= \mathbf{y}_{\text{frozen}} + \frac{\alpha}{r} \mathbf{x} @ \left(\mathbf{B} \mathbf{A}\right)^T
      \end{aligned}
     $$

+    Note that $\alpha$ is generally understood as an amplification factor - and if $\alpha$ is large, it amplifies the contribution of the LoRA weights to the final output of the adapter layer.

     Now some quick and rough (read: non-rigorous) math here, suppose we keep rank $r$ fixed, and we increase $\alpha$ (LoRA) by a factor of $c$: